 Prototyping is an essential step in the product development process.
-For close to three decades now, 3D printing has been widely used to for the creation of prototypes that function in the same way as the intended end-use parts, for visualization purposes, functional prototypes or testing.
+For close to three decades now, 3D print for prototyping has been widely used to create physical prototypes for visualization purposes, functional prototypes or testing.
 And the benefits are manifold.

-Improve product development and time to market with 3D printed prototypes
+Shorten product development cycle with 3D printed prototypes

-3D printing has been used for prototyping for the last 30 years, since it’s a fast and reliable way to produce multiple design iterations.
-This effectively minimizes risk and resources in the product development phase.
+3D print for prototyping has been used for the last 30 years, since it’s a fast and reliable way to produce multiple design iterations.
+This effectively minimizes risk and resource usage in the product development phase.
 But it also speeds up the decision-making process to have physical prototypes, especially when you are choosing between several different designs.
 For Finnish sports tech developer Polar Electro, this is especially true.
 The company’s product development team use 3D printing early on in the process to cut valuable time.

 Functional prototyping with 3D printing makes it easy for product development to create multiple iterations before proceeding into production tooling.
-This allows companies to shorten their lead times and avoid costly mistakes, when introducing new products to the market.
+This allows companies to avoid costly mistakes, before introducing new products to the market.
 Functional prototypes can be 3D printed with materials that are very similar to the end-use product materials.
 This means that functional prototypes can also be used in the testing phase of new product.
 Having access to physical prototypes also allows companies to discover errors or flaws before ordering expensive tools for injection molding.

-3D printing is rapidly changing the way we design and manufacture
+3D print for prototyping is changing the way we design products

 A lot of the designs we take for granted today are a result of restrictions in production.
 3D printing provides new possibilities to create optimized products with new functions, lightweight designs, since design complexity is not a challenge within 3D printing.